1nk/DayZBanditAI/README.md

 ============

-This new package is MP-compatible and works out of the box for any supported DayZ map.
-Currently supported DayZ maps:
+This new package is MP-compatible and works out of the box with any supported DayZ mission file.
+Currently supported DayZ missions:
 - Chernarus (Base DayZ Mod only)
 - Fallujah
 - Isla Duala